0xSpaceShard/starknet-hardhat-plugin/README.md

 you can use it by calling `npx hardhat starknet-deploy --starknet-network myNetwork`.

-The Alpha networks are available by default, you don't need to define them in the config file; just pass:
+The Alpha networks and integrated Devnet are available by default, you don't need to define them in the config file; just pass:

 -   `--starknet-network alpha` or `--starknet-network alpha-goerli` for Alpha Testnet (on Goerli)
 -   `--starknet-network alpha-mainnet` for Alpha Mainnet
+-   `--starknet-network integrated-devnet` for integrated Devnet

 ```
 npx hardhat starknet-deploy starknet-artifacts/contract.cairo/ --inputs "1 2 3"